 Missouri Car Insurance

-Missouri Car Insurance—If You Can't Show, Don't Go
+Missouri Auto Insurance—If You Can't Show, Don't Go

 Historical sources suggest that the name Missouri means "town of the large canoes."
 Of course, we've come a long way from canoes, and most of our travel in the Show Me State is done by car.
 So whether you're taking a ride to Busch Stadium to catch a ball game and eat a hot dog or planning a day trip to Mark Twain's boyhood home, you must have auto insurance in Missouri.
 Fortunately, you can get a Missouri car insurance quote with GEICO anytime.

-So, whether you're new to Missouri or a life-long resident take a look at these Missouri insurance rules to make sure you're properly insured.
+So, whether you're new to Missouri or a life-long resident take a look at these Missouri car insurance requirements to make sure you're properly insured.

 - Before you can register your car and drive in Missouri, you have to prove financial responsibility to the Department of Revenue (DOR).
 The easiest way to do this is by getting auto insurance.